facebook/create-react-app/packages/react-scripts/template/README.md

 See [this example](https://github.com/xkawi/create-react-app-now) for a zero-configuration single-command deployment with [now](https://zeit.co/now).

+### S3 and CloudFront

+See this [blog post](https://medium.com/@omgwtfmarc/deploying-create-react-app-to-s3-or-cloudfront-48dae4ce0af) on how to deploy your React app to Amazon Web Services [S3](https://aws.amazon.com/s3) and [CloudFront](https://aws.amazon.com/cloudfront/).

 ### Surge

 Install the Surge CLI if you haven't already by running `npm install -g surge`.
 Run the `surge` command and log in you or create a new account.
 You just need to specify the *build* folder and your custom domain, and you are done.